faezemoradik/CommonWhyDataset/README.md

 # CommonWhyDataset

 This repository contains the resources for the paper submitted to SIGIR 2026:
-**“\textsc{CommonWhy}: A Dataset for Evaluating Entity-Based Causal Commonsense Reasoning in Large Language Models.”**
+**“CommonWhy: A Dataset for Evaluating Entity-Based Causal Commonsense Reasoning in Large Language Models.”**

 # Introduction

-This repository provides the \textsc{CommonWhy} dataset and implementations of the baseline methods. \textsc{CommonWhy} consists of 15,000 *why* questions with ground-truth answers that explain the underlying cause of the event described in each question.
+This repository provides the CommonWhy dataset and implementations of the baseline methods. \textsc{CommonWhy} consists of 15,000 *why* questions with ground-truth answers that explain the underlying cause of the event described in each question.
 The dataset is designed to evaluate the capability of large language models (LLMs) in abductive, entity-based causal commonsense reasoning, as well as the commonsense reasoning ability of knowledge graph question answering (KGQA) methods.